fsfe/reuse-docs/spec.md

 title: "REUSE Specification – Version 3.2"
 ---

-This specification defines a standardized method for declaring copyright and licensing for software projects.
+This specification defines a standardised method for declaring copyright and licensing for software projects.
 The goal of the specification is to have unambiguous, human- and machine-readable copyright and licensing information for each individual file in a project.
 Ideally this information is embedded into